 (3) Any applicable general average, salvage or disposal charges.

-4. Paragraph B.2.
-Concealment, Misrepresentation Or Fraud Condition is replaced by the following:
+4. Condition B.2.
+Concealment, Misrepresentation Or Fraud is replaced by the following:

 Coverage for your claim under this Coverage Form is void in any case of fraud by you at any time as it relates to this Coverage Form.
 It is also void if you, at any time, intentionally conceal or misrepresent a material fact concerning: